deNBI/simpleVMWorkshop/part3.md

 1. Click on `Overviews` -> `Snapshots` in left menu and check which status your snapshot has.
 You can also filter of the name in the top menu.
-   If it has the status `active`, you can navigate to the `New Instance` tab (and select the SimpleVMRMU project).
+   If it has the status `active`, you can navigate to the `New Instance` tab (and select the SimpleVMIntro2022 project).

 2. Provide again a name for your instance.
 3. In the flavors sections please choose the **de.NBI large** flavor which has 28 cores available.